premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2024-09-26-you-are-exactly-where-you-need-to-be.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2024-09-26
 title: You are exactly where you need to be...
 What?
-date: 2024-09-26
-category: english-blog
-permalink: /english/blog/:title/
 ---

 Let's go back to 6th Aug 1945, 8 AM in Hiroshima or Nagasaki.
 Let's tell everyone, "You are exactly where you need to be".